kilojoules/thermo_project/README.md

 ![Fan Performance Curves](artifacts/fan_curves.png)

-where the region to the left of the dashed blue line is an infeasable surge/instability region.
+where the region to the left of the dashed blue line is an infeasible surge/instability region.

 We find an optimal system optimized to provide 100 kW of cooling with air as a refrigerant: